-This sensor unit is tasked with gathering the data which will try to identify a new or worsening case.
-The temperature sensor will be our primary source of early detection while the rest of the sensors function to detect worsening symptoms in someone previously diagnosed.
-These sensors will connect to the physical hardware device and continuously provide readings to the microcontroller.
+The sensor unit is tasked with gathering the data which will be used to try to identify a worsening case.
+These sensors will connect to the control unit either through bluetooth or via wires and continuously provide readings to the microcontroller.